Brentuximab Vedotin and Gemcitabine Hydrochloride in Treating Younger Patients With Relapsed or Refractory Hodgkin Lymphoma

 IV.
 To describe the relationship between disease response among patients with HL and changes in thymus and activation-regulated chemokine (TARC) during treatment, and to determine if specific micro ribonucleic acid (miRNA) profiles correlate with response to treatment.

-V. To describe the frequency of the Fc gamma receptor IIIa (FcγRIIIa)-158 valine (V)/phenylalanine (F) polymorphism among patients who experience pulmonary toxicity on this protocol.
+- To describe the frequency of the Fc gamma receptor IIIa (FcγRIIIa)-158 valine (V)/phenylalanine (F) polymorphism among patients who experience pulmonary toxicity on this protocol.

 OUTLINE: This is a phase I, dose-escalation study of brentuximab vedotin followed by a phase II study.
 (Phase I completed as of amendment 4)

 Patients receive brentuximab vedotin intravenously (IV) over 30 minutes on day 1 and gemcitabine hydrochloride IV over 100 minutes on days 1 and 8.
-Treatment repeats every 21 days for up to 16 courses in the absence of disease progression or unacceptable toxicity.
+Treatment repeats every 21 days for up to 15 more courses in the absence of disease progression or unacceptable toxicity.
 Patients with CR after any course may go off protocol therapy for stem cell transplant.